SJ23 Tech Tip E01, (Updated 2024-10-15) Bob Schimmel

 • For safety reasons a flooded battery must have an absorption blanket under it capable of soaking up all the electrolyte.

-• A battery should be equipped with a cover or have insulated posts to prevent an accidental short circuit across the terminals.
+• A battery should be equipped with a cover or have covered insulated posts to prevent an accidental short circuit across the terminals.

 • Charge and maintain each battery type correctly as per the manufacturer's recommendations.